Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Example Applications

-We next calculated the ratio of annotated GKC-CI parameters to the number of sentences in each policy.
+\paragraph{Parameter to sentence ratio.} We next calculated the ratio of annotated GKC-CI parameters to the number of sentences in each policy.
 This provides a metric of the ``density'' of information transfer descriptions in the policy.
 Figure~\ref{fig:paramdensity} shows these data for the 15 privacy policies with the highest ratio of annotated parameters to sentences.
-The ratios for all 165 privacy policies are similarly provided in Tables~\ref{tab:density-data-1}--\ref{tab:density-data-2} in Appendix~\ref{sec:density-appendix}.
-Four of these top 15 privacy policies by parameter density are from websites owned by Microsoft (windows.com, skype.com, sharepoint.com, and windows.net), two are owned by Google (google.co and youtu.be), and the rest include advertising (sharethrough.com), news (reuters.com), and social media (t.co, tumblr.com), among others.
-While these policies may exhibit parameter bloating issues due to the density of parameters, they may also be good examples of policies providing lots of meaningful details about data handling practices.
-Either way, directing future in-depth investigations toward these policies would provide many examples of GKC-CI-relevant information transfer descriptions that could be used for case studies for teaching~\cite{apthorpe2021practical} or iteration on the GKC-CI framework.
+The ratios for all 164 privacy policies are provided in Tables~\ref{tab:density-data-1}--\ref{tab:density-data-2} in Appendix~\ref{sec:density-appendix}.
+The top 15 policies include those from content distribution networks (\textit{b-cdn.net}), web component frameworks (\textit{ampproject.org}), Facebook, Microsoft (\textit{bing.com}), Apple (\textit{icloud.com}), Zoom, and social media websites (\textit{linkedin.com}, \textit{snapchat.com}, \textit{t.co}, \textit{tumblr.com}), among others.

+While these policies may exhibit parameter bloating issues due to the density of parameters, they may also be good examples of policies providing meaningful details about data handling practices.
+The first few policies on this list provide a microcosm of this variety.
+The \textit{b-cdn.net} policy is very minimal, but each sentence is a short, to-the-point data handling description.
+The Facebook policy is longer, but an earlier 2018 version was identified in \cite{shvartzshnaider2019going} as having parameter bloat.
+Either way, directing future in-depth investigations toward policies with high parameter density would provide examples of GKC-CI information flow descriptions for case studies for teaching~\cite{apthorpe2021practical} or iteration on the GKC-CI framework.

+\paragraph{Website popularity.} As a comparison against the 164 popular websites from the previous analyses, we next annotated the 164 policies from the Princeton-Leuven corpus with the \textit{lowest} Tranco rankings (999981 to 991993).
+Figure~\ref{fig:popularitycounts} compares the distributions of total parameter counts and parameter to sentence ratios between these sets of websites.

+The distributions of total parameter counts are significantly different ($p < 0.005$, Mann-Whitney U test), with the more popular websites having more GKC-CI parameters in their privacy policies on average than the less popular websites (mean $412$ versus $130$).
+This result makes sense, as more popular websites are under more scrutiny about their handling of user information and therefore include more information about data practices in their privacy policies.
+However, the distributions of parameter to sentence ratios are not significantly different ($p >0.05$, Mann-Whitney U test), indicating that the more popular websites are generally providing more details by adding to policy length, rather than by increasing the density of information flow descriptions.

+We anticipate that automated GKC-CI parameter annotation will enable more detailed statistical analyses across privacy policies in the future.
+For example, one could track the changing correlation between \textit{condition} parameters in privacy policies and the text of data privacy regulations as both policies and regulation are updated -- identifying outliers for scrutiny.